Blog Articles

 Why do you need an estate plan?
 If you don’t have a valid Will or Trust, Illinois law determines how your assets pass, to whom and when.
 Having no estate plan can lead to unnecessary taxes, creditors, probate court and other undesirable results.
 This is the most costly way to pass assets to your loved ones.
 You can do much better and my column will show you how!

-If you have been named the person responsible for settling a deceased loved one’s affairs, commonly called an executor or personal representative (if your loved one had no estate plan or had a will) or a successor trustee (if they had a trust), you may find yourself...
+If your client has been named the person responsible for settling a deceased loved one’s affairs, commonly called an executor or personal representative (if your loved one had no estate plan or had a will) or a successor trustee (if they had a trust), you may find...

 Who wants to live to be 100?
 That depends on who you ask.
 Whatever the answer, one thing is clear: The odds of reaching that milestone are rising, along with the length of retirement and the number of life changes that come with it.
 Life expectancy gains in the US...